JohnBetaCode/JohnBetaCode/Management_Notes.md

 <br />

 3. 😖 **Distractions**: Do you struggle with managing your attention, energy, and time effectively?
 Do you sometimes feel overwhelmed and don't have the resources to increase your concentration?
 If your answer is yes to any question, you might have problems with distractions.
-But no worries, we all face them — even daily!
+But no worries, they all face them — even daily!
 Slack notifications, social media, messages, etc.… are time robbers if not managed properly.

     📝 Quick exercise: